Fire Safety & Awarness

 What are the 3 Categories of Fire Evacuation?

 While evacuating from a fire, you must keep a few things in mind as all circumstances are not similar and different situations require different procedures.
-This is why various fire evacuation types were created depending on the situation.
+That’s why people created various fire evacuation types based on the situation.
+Understanding the three categories of fire safety evacuation plans is crucial if you’re responsible for evacuating a building during a fire.

 3 types of Fire Evacuation include- vertical or horizontal evacuation, full evacuation, and simultaneous evacuation.